frenetic-lang/frenetic/guide/02-OxRepeater.md

 #### Programming Task

-You will now fill in the `switch_connected` handler in your program.
-Use the following as a template:
+Fill in the `switch_connected` handler in your program, using the following as a template:

 ```ocaml
 let switch_connected (sw : switchId) : unit =